weiping-playnext/Zenject/README.md

 * **Using multiple constructors**
     * Zenject does not support injecting into multiple constructors currently.
 You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.

-* **Using Zenject outside of Unity**
-    * Zenject is primarily designed to work within Unity3D.
-However, it can also be used as a general purpose DI framework outside of Unity3D.
-Zenject has been used within ASP.NET MVC and WPF projects successfully.
-In order to do this, you can get the DLL from the Releases section of the GitHub page, or build the solution yourself at `NonUnityBuild/Zenject.sln`

 * **Lazily instantiated objects and the object graph**
     * Zenject does not immediately instantiate every object defined by the bindings that you've set up in your installers.
 Instead, Zenject will construct some number of root-level objects, and then lazily instantiate the rest based on usage.
 Root-level objects are any classes that are bound to IInitializable / ITickable / IDisposable, and any class that is declared in a binding that is marked `NonLazy()`.